noweh/noweh/README.md

 ### 🕹️ My latest projects

-Here are a few of my latest creation:
+Here are a few of my latest creations:

+- [noweh/kingsboard](https://github.com/noweh/kingsboard) / [noweh/kingsboard-app](https://github.com/noweh/kingsboard-app) - A Laravel-based project using API Platform and a React application to handle chessboard-related operations.
+Website [here](https://kingsboard.fr).
+- [noweh/phpong](https://github.com/noweh/PHPong) - A Pong game in PHP with Laravel Livewire and AlpineJS.
 - [noweh/flappy-man](https://github.com/noweh/flappy-man) - A terminal-based game inspired by Flappy Bird, entirely coded in PHP with Laravel and ReactPHP.
 Navigate through obstacles in a fun, ASCII-art animated environment.
 - [ecoactitude/ecoactitude-memory-game](https://github.com/ecoactitude/ecoactitude-memory-game) - A simple and interactive memory card game built with Laravel Livewire.
 Try to match all the pairs as quickly as possible!